On the rank index of projective curves of almost minimal degree: Generators of projected curves

 Similarly, let $L_{5,j}$ be the linear form on $\mathcal{S}$ corresponding to $S^{d_2-j-4} T^j q_1 y$ and $L_{6,j}$ be the linear form on $\mathcal{S}$ corresponding to $S^{d_2-j-4} T^j q_2 y$.
 Then the quadratic generators corresponding to $\{S^{d_2-j-4} T^j g_1 x y - S^{d_2-j-4} T^j g_2 y^2 \mid 0 \leq j \leq d_2-4\}$ are

 which is a set of quadratic forms whose ranks are at most four.
-Thus, any quadratic generators of the ideal of $\mathcal{C}$ are generated by quadratic forms of rank at most four, implying that the curve $\pi_p(\mathcal{C}_d)$ satisfies property $\QR(4)$. \end{proof}
+Thus, any quadratic generator of the ideal of $\mathcal{C}$ is a sum of quadratic forms of rank at most $4$.
+This implies that the curve $\pi_p(\mathcal{C}_d)$ satisfies property $\QR(4)$. \end{proof}